|Skip to main contents|

 They will also be more sympathetic to your situation as many patients find the personal nature of a full Brazilian bikini waxing treatment quite embarrassing, as they have to disrobe and expose themselves to the practitioner.
 However, patients that overcome the embarrassment and have the treatment are typically very pleased with the final results.

-For females, the ideal time to have bikini hair removal by waxing is about a week after the menstrual period.
-Treatment before and during a menstrual period should be avoided as the skin is at its most sensitive at this time.
+For females, the ideal time to have a treatment is about a week after the menstrual period.
+Sessions before and during a menstrual period should be avoided as the skin is at its most sensitive at this time.

 Once the pubic or bikini area has been treated, many patients use a hair inhibitor cream to keep the hairs at bay.
 As a rough guide, patients typically return for further Brazilian wax jobs every 2 months or so.